pyoneerC/maxcomperatore.com/README.md

-# Portafolio de Max Comperatore
+# Max Comperatore's Portfolio

-Este proyecto es un fork del [portafolio original](https://github.com/dresandev/dresan.dev) de [Dresan](https://dresan.dev).
+This project is a fork of the [original portfolio](https://github.com/dresandev/dresan.dev) by [Dresan](https://dresan.dev).
-Permiso para usar y modificar el código fuente fue otorgado por el autor original en el día 16 de julio de 2024.
+Permission to use and modify the source code was granted by the original author on July 16, 2024.

-Incluye varias mejoras y personalizaciones para satisfacer necesidades específicas.
+It includes several improvements and customizations to meet specific needs.

-Basado en el [Geist Design System](https://vercel.com/geist/introduction) de [Vercel](https://vercel.com).
+Based on the [Geist Design System](https://vercel.com/geist/introduction) by [Vercel](https://vercel.com).

 ![GitHub repo size](https://img.shields.io/github/repo-size/pyoneerC/maxcomperatore.com)
 ![Libraries.io dependency status for GitHub repo](https://img.shields.io/librariesio/github/pyoneerc/maxcomperatore.com)